dustinpawlowicz/vze-dortmund/src/app/services/user/README.md

 **Notice:** The documentation within the corresponding 'service.ts' is to be used for the service's own methods.

 ### ApiService
-A service that performs any requests to the 'rest-api-vze-dortmund' RESTful API.<br />
+A service that performs any requests to the 'http-api-vze-dortmund' HTTP API.<br />
 For further details please navigate to the respective service.

 #### Imports